Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *str* (String)
 - ***Allowed values:*** Any string
 - ***Default value:*** `"${0##*/}"`
 - ***Description:*** The name of your script as it should appear in the help, usage, version, error, and warning messages.
 By default, it is the name used upon invoking your script (`"$0"`), trimmed by everything before the last slash character (mimicking the behavior of [`basename`](https://man7.org/linux/man-pages/man1/basename.1.html "man7.org &rightarrow; man pages &rightarrow; basename(1)")).
 If, for example, you want to give your script a symlink, but don't want this symlink's name to be used in the help and usage messages, then you can provide a custom, canonicalized `ARGPARSER_SCRIPT_NAME`.
 Alternatively, if your script forms a sub-part of a larger program, it may be named `program_part.sh`, but should be called as `program name [ARGUMENTS]`.
 Then, `program.sh` could parse its positional argument `name` and call `program_part.sh`, but on the command line, you want to hide this implementation detail and refer to `program_part.sh` as `program name`, so you set `ARGPARSER_SCRIPT_NAME` accordingly.
+Further, setting `ARGPARSER_SCRIPT_NAME` is strictly necessary when running the Argparser from shells other than Bash, using pipes or process substitution.
+Then, it is impossible to obtain the caller's name using only Bash builtins and commands like [`ps`](https://man7.org/linux/man-pages/man1/ps.1.html "man7.org &rightarrow; man pages &rightarrow; ps(1)") would be needed&mdash;violating one of the Argparser's central design principles of no dependencies but Bash.

 #### 8.4.39. `ARGPARSER_SET_ARGS`

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `true`
-- ***Description:*** Whether to set the (read and parsed) arguments from the associative array the [`ARGPARSER_ARG_ARRAY_NAME`](#849-argparser_arg_array_name) refers to as variables in the calling script's scope.
+- ***Description:*** Whether to set the parsed arguments from the associative array the [`ARGPARSER_ARG_ARRAY_NAME`](#849-argparser_arg_array_name) refers to as variables in the calling script's scope.

 > [!CAUTION]
 > The Argparser performs no complex sanity checks for argument values!
 Automatically setting them as variables to the script is prone to command injection!